friendly-bits/geoblocker-bash/README.md

 **The fetch script** is based on a prior script by @mivk, called get-ripe-ips, located here: https://github.com/mivk/ip-country/blob/master/get-ripe-ips So it's basically a fork.
-It can be used separately from this collection, as it does its own pre-requisite checks and input validation and accepts arguments.
-- Fetches ipv4 subnets from RIPE for a given country, validates them and compiles them into a list
+- Fetches ipv4 subnets for a given country from RIPE
+- Parses, validates and compiles the downloaded (JSON formatted) list into a plain list, and saves to a file
-- Attempts to determine local ipv4 subnet for the main network interface and adds that to the end of the list
+- Attempts to determine the local ipv4 subnet for the main network interface and appends it to the file It can be used separately from this collection, as it does its own prerequisite checks and input validation and accepts parameters.
-- Writes the resulting list to a plaintext file

 **The apply script**:
-- Creates or updates a named ipset from a user-specified file (which should contain a plain ipv4 subnets list).
+- Creates or updates an ipset from a user-specified whitelist file (which should contain a plain ipv4 subnets list).
+- Creates iptables rules that allow connection from subnets included in the ipset
 - Sets default policy on INPUT and FORWARD iptables chains to DROP
-- Then creates iptables rules that allow connection from subnets included in the ipset.

-It also can be used separately from this collection, as it does its own pre-requisite checks and input validation and accepts arguments.
+- Saves a backup of the current (known-good) iptables state and current ipset
+- In case of an error, attempts to restore last known-good state from the backup
+- If that fails, the script assumes that something is horribly broken and runs the uninstall script which will attempt to remove any rules we have set, delete the associated cron jobs and restore policies for INPUT and FORWARD chains to the pre-install state

 **The validate_cron_schedule script** is used by the install script.
 It accepts cron schedule expression and attempts to make sure that it complies with the format that cron expects.